cristian-gu/Project-3/README.md

 # Project-3
-Project 3 -
+Project 3 - Real Estate Evaluation

-Thesis: Home prices over the past three years have increased astronomically than in the last decade.
+Thesis: Home prices have increased astronomically than in the last decade.

 What is the reason for the recent surge in prices?